 Dashboard Settings, Variable Names, and Variable Definitions

-- No contact with individual in crisis - CARE team arrives on scene and cannot locate the individual in crisis or the scene is already being handled by Fire/Police
+- No contact with individual in crisis - CARE team arrives on scene and cannot locate the individual in crisis

 - Refused services - the individual in crisis refuses CARE services

 - CARE services and transport - the individual in crisis receives CARE services and is transported by the CARE team to a community-based destination like a crisis stabilization facility or shelter